karolina-syryllo/Collection-of-Machine-Learning-AI-and-Analytical-Projects/Multivariate analysis- PCA, Clustering/README.md

 Firstly, correlations were investigated before data transformation.
 Results of the analysis for group Health are shown below (see Figure 1):

 ![left](https://user-images.githubusercontent.com/61549398/99194749-73aa5180-2779-11eb-8df1-38930b667b1d.png)

 ![right](https://user-images.githubusercontent.com/61549398/99194750-7442e800-2779-11eb-9c5e-ac1279311fc4.png)

-Left- Figure 1: Health indicators before data transformation
+Top- Figure 1: Health indicators before data transformation

-Right- Figure 2: Health indicators after applying logarithmic transformation
+Bottom- Figure 2: Health indicators after applying logarithmic transformation

 The plots above show scatterplots for each variable pair as well as their corresponding correlation coefficient.
 Values close to 1 indicate strong positive correlation, while values close to -1 indicate strong negative correlation.
 On the other hand, values close to 0 suggest there is no correlation between variables.